yangong23/VITR/README.md

 ```
 ### 3 evaluate CLIP, and extract data features for the use of CLIP-RR

+RN101 is required, please use one of ViT-B/16 and ViT-L/14.

 RN101
 ```
 python extractFeaturesImages.py --data_path $DATA_PATH --dataset $DATA_NAME --model RN101